-from the what's-my-age-again? dept
+from the eternal-sunshine-of-the-spotless-mind dept

 As was expected, IMDb is suing the state of California over its new "ageism" law.
 The law has its genesis in actress Junie Hoang's lawsuit against the website, in which she claimed that the site's publication of her actual age caused her to be passed over by producers looking for younger women.

 The law, which becomes effective January 1, applies to database sites that allow paid subscribers to post resumes, headshots or other information for prospective employers.
 Only a paying subscriber can make a removal or non-publication request.
 Although the legislation may be most critical for actors, it applies to all entertainment job categories.

 Although the law will (theoretically) apply to other database sites, it's really just a continuation of actress Junie Hoang's failed legal battle against IMDb.
 The narrowly-written law only applies to sites with paying subscribers, but it does allow those subscribers to alter facts or remove them completely.

 As such, it's still a potential First Amendment issue.
 This is why IMDb is seeking to have the law ruled unconstitutional.

 "IMDb shares the worthy goal of preventing age discrimination," writes attorney John C. Hueston in the complaint.
 "But AB 1687 is an unconstitutional law that does not advance, much less achieve, that goal.
 To the contrary, rather than passing laws designed to address the root problem of age discrimination, the State of California has chosen to chill free speech and undermine public access to factual information."

 Even though the law supposedly affects other sites, it's pretty obvious the real target of the legislation is the website now suing the state.
 From the complaint [PDF]: